Breadcrumb

 Degraded Sensing

-The courses are expected to include elements that range from constrained passages to large fields, lighted areas to complete darkness, and wet to dusty conditions.
-Sensors will need to have the dynamic range to operate reliably in these environments.
-Dust, fog, mist, smoke, talking, flashing light, hot spots, and gunshot and explosion sounds are within scope of this challenge element.
-Extreme temperatures, fire, tremors, and hazardous materials are not expected to be within scope.
+The courses included elements that ranged from constrained passages to large fields, lighted areas to complete darkness, and wet to dusty conditions.
+Sensors had the dynamic range to operate reliably in these environments.
+Dust, fog, mist, smoke, talking, flashing light, hot spots, and gunshot and explosion sounds were within scope of this challenge element.
+Extreme temperatures, fire, tremors, and hazardous materials were not within scope.

 null